Frequently Asked Questions

 The first error means that the current active version of Ruby is indeed 2.6.10, but it’s the one that came preinstalled on your Mac, which you never want to use.
 The second error means that your project is set up to use Ruby 2.6.10, but the current active version is 3.1.4.

 In both cases, the solution is to either update your project to a newer version of Ruby (such as one of the versions Ruby on Mac installed for you), or buy Ruby on Mac Ultimate, which lets you install a proper version of 2.6.10.
-You will not be able to install Ruby 2.6.10 or older with Ruby on Mac Prime.
+You will not be able to install Ruby versions older than 3.1.x with Ruby on Mac Prime.

 Unless you prefer to get your project up and running with 2.6.10 first before updating to a newer version, I recommend trying to update your project directly to a newer version, and I have a free guide that explains how and why to upgrade the Ruby version in your project.
 If you have a proper Ruby dev setup, try this first before buying Ruby on Mac.

-The Ultimate version of Ruby on Mac also comes with a free 30-minute consultation if you need help updating your old projects.
+For a limited time, the Ultimate version of Ruby on Mac includes a free 30-minute consultation (worth $150) if you need help updating your old projects.

 Similarly, if you have an older project with outdated or unsupported gems, running bundle install or bundle exec pod install or bin/rails s might result in errors, even if you’re using a newer Ruby version.
 In most cases, updating those gems to the latest version is the solution.
-However, if you’re on an M1/M2 Mac, this will only work if the latest version of those gems is compatible with Apple Silicon.
+However, if you’re on an Apple Silicon Mac (M1/M2/M3), this will only work if the latest version of those gems is compatible with Apple Silicon.

-Here are some gems that are not fully compatible with Apple Silicon (M1/M2).
+Below are some gems that are not fully compatible with Apple Silicon.
 I recommend replacing them with more modern alternatives, or asking the maintainers if they’re willing to update them.

 If you haven’t yet run Ruby on Mac, and you’re not able to install the latest version of a supported gem (meaning the gem says it works on Apple Silicon Macs), then Ruby on Mac is guaranteed to solve that problem.
 After running Ruby on Mac, if you can’t install the gems in your old project, or if you’re not able to run your project, that most likely means those errors are specific to your project, and not Ruby on Mac.
 I recommend updating any gems mentioned in the errors.